aengusmartindonaire/stat-arb-strategy/README.md

 - In many classes and research settings, **we are not allowed to publish raw Bloomberg files** in a public repository.
 - Even processed files (`.parquet`) may still contain information that should not be shared openly.

-Thus, these are not included from this repository.
+Thus, these are not included in this repository.

 ---